traffic3d/traffic3d/CONTRIBUTING.md

 Use a preferred C# IDE or download Visual Studio using the following link: [https://visualstudio.microsoft.com/vs/](https://visualstudio.microsoft.com/vs/)

+## Density Measurements

+On new scenes, the density measure points need setting up to allow for correct density per km calculations.
+To set these points up, on the paths, select the node that needs to be used as the density measure point (normally just after exiting a junction) and add the `DensityMeasurePoint.cs` script to the node.
+Then add a `BoxCollider` to the node, check `Is Trigger` and resize where vehicles on that path will pass through the box.

 ## Further documentation

 Detailed documentation, including how to use the Unity editor, how to extend Traffic3D with new assets and scenes, can be found in the [Traffic3D documentation](https://traffic3d.org).